 Just cut along the pink line, inside the seams with the back of the t-shirts facing up.
 Get as close as you can to the seams so you have more fabric to work with.
 Once you get to the other armpit, cut straight down to the bottom of the shirt.

-1. Lay the t-shirt piece out on your cutting mat and try to get the graphic straight and level with the grid on the mat.
+- Lay the t-shirt piece out on your cutting mat and try to get the graphic straight and level with the grid on the mat.
 Use a quilting ruler and rotary cutter to cut a straight line across the top of the shirt piece, as high as you can above the design, while still getting a straight line across.

 And voila!
 You have a centered, pretty t-shirt square.
-Really rely on your cutting mat's grid and your rotary cutter to cut the tees.
+Really rely on your cutting mat's grid and your rotary cutter to cut the lines.
 Having straight lines and 90 degree angles makes sewing so much easier.

-Step 3: Sew skinny rows
+Step 3: Sew sash rows.

 This is the fun part!
 Start pinning your pieces together.